SZun/Equities-Portfolio-Optimization/README.md

-# Portfolio-Optimization
+# Equities Portfolio-Optimization
-Portfolio Optimization based on Markowitz Portfolio Theory implemented using monte carlo simulations, calculation of sharpe ratio and plotting of the efficient frontier
+Equities Portfolio Optimization based on Markowitz Portfolio Theory implemented using monte carlo simulations, calculation of sharpe ratio and plotting of the efficient frontier